mockoon/mockoon.com/content/docs/v1.7.0/proxy-mode.md

 icon: security
 meta:
   title: API mocking with proxy mode
-  description: Learn how to partially mock an API and proxy to another mock server with Mockoon
+  description: Learn how to partially create a mock REST API and proxy to another JSON REST server with Mockoon
 ---

 # Proxy mode